markeverard/markeverard.github.io/_posts/2010-09-15-using-the-dynamicdatastore-to-count-file-downloads.md

 </pre>

-Full source code is available zipped up <a title="DownloadCount source code" href="http://markeverard.azurewebsites.net/wp-content/uploads/2010/09/FortuneCookie.DownloadCount.zip" target="_self">here</a>, or in the EPiServer World code section.
+Full source code is available zipped up <a title="DownloadCount source code" href=" /assets/uploads/2010/09/FortuneCookie.DownloadCount.zip" target="_self">here</a>, or in the EPiServer World code section.